library(sf)

 The outputs in this experiment are timeseries of number of infections for each

 ward.
-We extract only the day
+We extract only the day and ward* columns and calculate the maximum

 number of infections per ward: